tonivade/claudb/README.md

 Now only implements a subset of REDIS commands, but is usable.

-ClauDB also supports persistence compatible with REDIS, RDB dumps and AOF journal.
-It can create compatible RDB files you can load in a REDIS server.
+~~ClauDB also supports persistence compatible with REDIS, RDB dumps and AOF journal.
+It can create compatible RDB files you can load in a REDIS server.~~

+ClauDB also supports persistence and offheap memory based on H2 [MVStore](http://www.h2database.com/html/mvstore.html).

 Now ClauDB support master/slave replication, a master can have multiple slaves, but at the moment slaves can't have slaves.